Nick-Kolowich/dsc-phase-2-project-online/README.md

 ![png](https://github.com/Nick-Kolowich/dsc-phase-2-project-online/blob/master/images/3.png)

 Housing prices in Seattle by price quantile.
-Red areas indicate more affluent homes, clusters are see in town, most notably Bellevue, and around water.
+Red points indicate more affluent homes, clusters of which are seen in town, most notably near Bellevue.

 ### Which features correlate most highly with price?
 <details>